jdavasligil/forsaken-realms/src/content/docs/first-edition/forsaken-realms-srd.md

 <b>Clare</b>: I open my grimoire and call upon the daemon Ignon to protect me from the flames.<br>
 <b>GM</b>: Interesting.
 Make a Will save!<br>
 </details>

+### Pushing Rolls
+If you roll above your MAW score but less than 20, the GM may give you the option to **push** the roll.

+In this case, the GM presents the stakes: often losing an item, taking critical damage, or death.
+The stakes are always more dire than the cost of ordinary failure.

+If you choose to push the roll, then roll again and take the new result.
+If you succeed, then you may give an ally **inspiration**.
+If you fail, then suffer the consequences.

+**Note**.
+You may only make one push attempt per roll.

+### Advantage & Disadvantage
+When making a roll with **advantage**, roll two dice and take the better result.
+For **disadvantage**, take the worse result.
+Advantage and disadvantage is granted by the GM based on circumstance and clever play.

+### Free Rerolls
+When making a free reroll, you must accept the new result.

+### Inspiration
+Inspiration can be used to get a free reroll on any MAW save or skill roll.

+You either have inspiration, or not.
+It is lost at the end of each session.
+Inspiration is granted by players who succeed a pushed roll, and also at the end of each session to the most valued player, in which case they begin their day with it.

 ### Rest & Recovery
 #### Short Rest